Bramstorp/MealsToGo/README.md

 # Setup Expo

-remeber to create a account on expo and download the expo app on the device u wanna test the project on
+Remeber to create a account on expo and download the expo app on the device u wanna test the project on

 https://docs.expo.io/

 # Available Scripts

 In the project directory, you can run:
-### `Expo Start`
+### `expo start`

+Runs the app in the development mode and start the expo system in localhost.

+### `expo start --android`

+Runs the app in the development mode and start the expo system in localhost but only using android.

+### `expo start --ios`

+Runs the app in the development mode and start the expo system in localhost but only using ios.

+### `expo start --web`

-Runs the app in the development mode and start the expo.
+Runs the app in the development mode and start the expo system in localhost and shows the app web based.